denisidoro/navi/docs/installation.md

 ### Installing the shell widget

-The shell widget maintains your `.history`-like file consistent and allows you to edit commands before executing them.

 If you want to install it, add this line to your `.bashrc`-like file:
 ```sh
 # bash